ericproffitt/TopicModelsVB.jl/README.md

 # 'chkelbo' - how often the elbo should be checked (for both user evaluation and convergence).

 train!(dtm::DTM; iter::Int=200, tol::Float64=1.0, niter=1000, ntol::Float64=1/dtm.K^2, cgiter::Int=100, cgtol::Float64=1/dtm.T^2, chkelbo::Int=1)
-# Trains DTM.
+# Train DTM.
 # 'cgiter' - the maximum number of iterations for the Polak-Ribière conjugate gradient method.
 # 'cgtol'  - the tolerance for the change of function value as a stopping criterion for Polak-Ribière conjugate gradient method.

 train!(ctpf::CTPF; iter::Int=200, tol::Float64=1.0, viter::Int=10, vtol::Float64=1/ctpf.K^2, chkelbo::Int=1)
-# Trains CTPF.
+# Train CTPF.

 gendoc(model::Union{LDA, fLDA, CTM, fCTM}, a::Real=0.0)
-# Generates a generic document from the model parameters by running the associated graphical model as a generative process.
+# Generate a generic document from the model parameters by running the associated graphical model as a generative process.
-# The argument 'a' uses Laplace smoothing to smooth the topic-term distribution.
+# The argument 'a' uses Laplace smoothing to smooth the topic-term distributions.

 gencorp(model::Union{LDA, fLDA, CTM, fCTM}, corpsize::Int, a::Real=0.0)
-# Generates a generic corpus of size 'corpsize' from the model parameters by running gendoc(corp, a) iteratively.
+# Generate a generic corpus of size 'corpsize' from the model parameters.

 showtopics(model::TopicModel, N::Int=min(15, model.V); topics::Union{Int, Vector{Int}}=collect(1:model.K), cols::Int=4)
-# Displays the top 'N' words for each topic in 'topics', defaults to 4 columns per line.
+# Display the top 'N' words for each topic in 'topics', defaults to 4 columns per line.

 showtopics(dtm::DTM, N::Int=min(15, dtm.V); topics::Union{Int, Vector{Int}}=collect(1:dtm.K), times::Union{Int, Vector{Int}}=collect(1:dtm.T), cols::Int=4)
-# Displays the top 'N' words for each topic in 'topics' and each time interval in 'times', defaults to 4 columns per line.
+# Display the top 'N' words for each topic in 'topics' and each time interval in 'times', defaults to 4 columns per line.

 showlibs(ctpf::CTPF, users::Union{Int, Vector{Int}})
-# Shows the documents in a user's library.
+# Show the document(s) in a user's library.

 showdrecs(ctpf::CTPF, docs::Union{Int, Vector{Int}}, U::Int=min(16, ctpf.U); cols::Int=4)
-# Shows the top 'U' users that are recommended to read a document(s), defaults to 4 columns per line.
+# Show the top 'U' user recommendations for a document(s), defaults to 4 columns per line.

 showurecs(ctpf::CTPF, users::Union{Int, Vector{Int}}=Int[], M::Int=min(10, ctpf.M); cols::Int=1)
-# Shows the top 'M' documents recommnded for a user(s), defaults to 1 column per line.
+# Show the top 'M' document recommendations for a user(s), defaults to 1 column per line.
 # If a document has no title, the documents index in the corpus will be shown instead.

 ```